Written by FOTP Team

 So what do the scientists say about hydrotherapy?
 Well, it’s an emerging form of therapy, but business is booming.
 In their paper Evaluation of the Status of Canine Hydrotherapy (UK, 2022), authors Waining, Young & Channon surveyed 89 British hydrotherapy centers.
 They found that 30% of hydrotherapy users were Labrador Retrievers.
 They also reported that the most common conditions seen at the hydrotherapy centers were ligament rupture (25%), hip dysplasia (24%) and osteoarthritis (18%).

 There is more research on the topic of hydrotherapy for humans, such as this 2006 study which showed strong evidence that hydrotherapy reduced chronic pain for people with fibromyalgia.

 Tired, aching legs are very common for older dogs, and it’s absolutely heartbreaking when your bouncy pup can’t jump up into the car any more.
-We knew we had to create a supplement just for them, and we packed it with ingredients to aid and increase their range of movement.
-Move is a blend of glucosamine, chondroitin, MSM and Curcurmin, all of which are clinically proven to support the musculoskeletal system.
+We created our supplement The One, designed to give your pup everything they need to keep them happy and healthy.
+Packed full of natural, healthy ingredients to help sooth their digestions, strengthen their immunity and help keep their joints resilient.
 If your dog is getting older, or is a breed that’s predisposed to osteoarthritis, we thoroughly recommend this supplement.